Gingivectomy and Gingivoplasty

 Treating Gum Disease: A gingivectomy can be recommended for patients with gum disease (periodontitis).
 Removing diseased gum tissue helps eliminate pockets where bacteria can thrive.

-Improved Periodontal Health: By reducing the depth of periodontal pockets, a gingivectomy can prevent further damage to the supporting structures of your teeth and promote healing.
+Improved Periodontal Health: A gingivectomy can reduce the depth of periodontal pockets, preventing further damage to teeth’s supporting structures and promoting healing.

 A Surgical Procedure: A gingivectomy is a surgical procedure that will require local anaesthesia.

 What is the Process for a Gingivectomy?